 Laughter therapy—it's a real thing.
 And it's exactly what it sounds like: a therapeutic philosophy that relies on myriad techniques to make a person, well, laugh.
 "The body cannot tell the difference between simulated laughter and spontaneous laughter," explains Francine Shore, who founded the first "laughter yoga club" in New York City 13 years ago.
 "It's still going to release all the feel-good chemicals—dopamine, oxytocin, serotonin, and endorphins—and you get the same physiological and psychological health benefits."

 Most adults have depressingly little laughter in their lives.
 "Children laugh about 150 times a day; adults laugh 12 times per day," Shore says.
 It's a shame, considering the dozens of mental health benefits a simple bout of laughter can have.
 "It decreases depression and anxiety, lowers blood pressure, is a natural pain analgesic, encourages positive thinking, boosts morale, enhances creativity and productivity, burns calories, and more," Shore says.

-Shore has been both a teacher and practitioner of laughter therapy for years, and in the process, she has learned the (surprisingly simple) secres to lifelong happiness.
+Shore has been both a teacher and practitioner of laughter therapy for years, and in the process, she has learned the (surprisingly simple) secret to lifelong happiness.
 Want in?

 First thing every morning, before you even brush your teeth or hug your cat, write down three things you are grateful for.
 "Even if yesterday was the most challenging day or you're at a difficult juncture in your life, there are always three positive things to be grateful for," Shore says.
 The practice of physically writing down these positives and seeing them in front of you is "restorative," Shore says.
 It also guarantees that you approach your day from a place of contentment, not bitterness or wanting.